r-grandorder/tri-hermes/en/pages/Singularity/camelot.md

 **--BATTLE--**

 **Holmes:**
-...Hm. {(M) Mr. /(F) Ms. } Fujimaru, having watched two of your battles, may I comment on your leadership?
+...Hm. [♂ Mr. /♀ Ms. ] Fujimaru, having watched two of your battles, may I comment on your leadership?

 ---